yogeshdaroliya-spec/Figma_Experiment_101/README.md

 # Figma_Experiment_101
-Using Claude code to do the frontend code for an app
+Using Claude code for the frontend of an app